Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Ketamine metabolite.
-Enhances AMPA receptor-mediated excitatory post-synaptic potentials in the CA1 region of hippocampal slices.
-Decreases intracellular D-serine (a NMDA co-agonist) concentrations in PC-12 cells (IC50 = 0.68 nM).
+2R,6R-Hydroxynorketamine hydrochloride is a ketamine metabolite.
+It enhances AMPA receptor-mediated excitatory post-synaptic potentials in the CA1 region of hippocampal slices and decreases intracellular D-serine (a NMDA co-agonist) concentrations in PC-12 cells (IC50 = 0.68 nM).
+2R,6R-Hydroxynorketamine upregulates KCNQ2 channels in mouse ventral hippocampal glutamatergic neurons in vitro and in vivo.
 Exerts antidepressant effects in mice.
 Lacks ketamine-related side effects.

 Sold under license from the NIH, US patent 62/313,309

 |Storage||Desiccate at RT|